 Consequently, they cannot create heat; they can only remove heat.
 So, they work as a heat exchanger; by pulling unwanted thermal energy from the combustion chamber.
 As a result, transferring heat to the engines cooling system.
 Finally, the heat range is its ability dissipate heat from the tip.

-Your spark plugs are what ignites the air/fuel mixture, creating the explosion which makes your engine produce power.
-These small but simple plugs create an arc of electricity across two leads which are not touching.
-But, Are close enough together that electricity can jump the gap between them.
+They are what ignites the air/fuel mixture; creating the explosion which makes your engine produce power.
+These small but simple plugs create an arc of electricity; across two leads which are not touching.
+But, are close enough together; that electricity can jump the gap between them.

-There is a lot of debate about the power differences between different spark plug electrode materials.
+There is a lot of debate about the power differences; between different electrode materials.
 All of the discussion is mostly nonsense.
-The best judge of which spark plug is best is your vehicle manufacturer.
-Therefore, when in need of a spark plug replacement, trust your owner’s manual above all else.
+The best judge of which spark plugs is best; is your vehicle manufacturer.
+Therefore, when in need of a replacement; trust your owner’s manual above all else.